Brittany-Reid/ExampleTumblrGridLayout/README.md

 This repository provides a template and tutorial for building grid layouts for tumblr themes using Masonry, imagesLoaded, Infinite Scroll and Photoset Grid.

 ## The Issue
 The standard Masonry + imagesLoaded implementation doesn't play nice with tumblr's photoset post type.
+By default, photosets are iframes of varying layouts, and while imagesLoaded fixes issues with loading images throwing off our layouts, it can't help us with the images inside these iframes.

 ## The Solution
+Tumblr allows us to change this default iframe photoset to one made of images and layout data.
+Photoset Grid can read the layout data and arrange our images, and imagesLoaded can do its magic.

 ## Tutorial

+Work in progress!

 ## Credit
 Masonry - https://masonry.desandro.com